 Brand credibility isn't about looking pretty.
 It's about looking like you belong in the room.
 When a VP of engineering checks your site before responding to a recruiter, they form an opinion in five seconds.
 When a potential customer compares you to a competitor, they'll pick the one that looks more established.
 Even if your product is better, a weak brand creates friction at every stage of the funnel.

 Fix this first.
 Everything else gets easier once your brand matches the quality of what you're building.
+If you want the hard numbers on how brand affects hiring, sales, and fundraising, we've laid out the real ROI of startup branding with specifics, not opinions.

 A website that converts is worth more than 10 campaigns